Become a member

 Membership criteria for Die Junge Akademie

-At least one other outstanding scientific/artistic achievement is expected, or that the applicant achieved visibility with their own scientific or artistic profile.
+In addition to a completed doctorate or a qualifying artistic project, at least one further outstanding scientific or artistic achievement is expected.
 The members should represent their field with innovation, passion and the ability to hold interdisciplinary discussions.
 They should also have the time for active membership.

 Die Junge Akademie benefits from having diverse perspectives and views flowing into its work.
 It is thus its goal to acquire members with experience that is as diverse as possible.
 Neither German citizenship nor main place of residence in Germany are necessary requirements for acceptance.
 However, members must have good knowledge of the German language.
-Die Junge Akademie also expects its members to be actively involved in their events, which primarily take place in Germany.
-Willingness and ability to do so must be credibly presented in the application.
+Furthermore, Die Junge Akademie expects its members to actively participate in the academy’s events, which take place primarily in Germany.
+The willingness and ability to participate must be credibly demonstrated.

 Die Junge Akademie always has 50 members.
 Every year, ten members leave and ten new members are accepted.
-The annual selection takes place alternately via the supporting academies of Die Junge Akademie (the Berlin-Brandenburg Academy of Sciences and Humanities and the German National Academy of Sciences Leopoldina) and via Die Junge Akademie itself.
-For selections via the supporting academies in the even years the candidates are suggested.
-Selection via Die Junge Akademie in the odd years takes place via direct applications.
+The annual selection takes place alternately via the supporting academies of Die Junge Akademie – the Berlin-Brandenburg Academy of Sciences and Humanities and the German National Academy of Sciences Leopoldina – and via Die Junge Akademie itself.